junettel/VBA-challenge/README.md

   * VBA Scripts as separate files.

 * Ensure you commit regularly to your repository and it contains a README.md file.

+* After everything has been saved, create a sharable link and submit that to <https://bootcampspot-v2.com/>.